jzhoubu/VDR/README.md

     <img src="examples/images/vdr-cover.png" width="80%" height="80%">
 </div>

-> Additionally, I am hosting an open-source repository, jzhoubu/vsearch, which focuses on retrieval with new functionality for retrieval-augmented LLMs and will be maintained long-term.
+Additionally, I am hosting an open-source repository under `github.com/jzhoubu/vsearch`, which focuses on retrieval with new functionality for retrieval-augmented LLMs and will be maintained long-term.
 This repository emphasizes reproducing results from the VDR paper and exploring multimodal topics.

 ## 🗺 Overview